jodosha/website/_posts/2015-10-13-effective-remote-working.md

 Be specific and split things in small chunks.
 If you’re working on a feature that takes one month to complete, write _“Implement user registration”_, instead of a generic _“Authentication”_.
 The former can be finished today (easy win – yay!), while the second requires a few weeks of wait before to mark it as done.
 Better 20 small wins everyday, than 1 win at the end of the month.

 Be indulgent, don’t fill the list with ambitious duties.
 The goal is to finish them in a reasonable amount of time.
-If you leave things undone, you’ll fill guilty.
+If you leave things undone, you’ll feel guilty.
 I only choose **one main task per day** and start with it.
 If for some reason you can’t work on the other things, at least you’ve sorted out what’s really important.

-You don’t need task manager software for this, a piece of paper is good enough.
+You don’t need a task manager software for this, a piece of paper is good enough.
 Always go straight to the point.

 In my list for today I have: